India: Dozens die after bus crashes into canal | DW | 16.02.2021

 Police report that the bus carrying more than 50 passengers plunged off a bridge in the central state of Madhya Pradesh.

-At least 40 people were killed when a bus crashed into a canal in the central Indian state of Madhya Pradesh, police said on Tuesday.
+At least 40 people were killed when a bus crashed into a canal in the central Indian state of Madhya Pradesh, officials said on Tuesday.

 District Magistrate Ravindra Kumar Choudhary said six people were rescued after the accident, and that the bus was designed to hold 34.
 The bus was carrying more than 50 passengers.

 Rescuers recovered 40 bodies and were searching for other passengers.
-Officials stopped the water supply to the canal to aid the rescue effort.
+Officials stopped the water supply to the canal to aid the rescue effort, while two cranes pulled the bus out, reports said.

+Local media reported the bus was completely submerged, and images showed officials in orange life jackets using rescue boats to look for survivors.

+According to media reports, seven people, including the driver, managed to swim to safety.

 more to come...